 All reasonable steps shall be taken by the Board to facilitate the examination of applicants with a special need or special needs.
-Applicants with a special need or special needs must notify the Board of any reasonable accommodation(s) needed.
-Absent good cause, such notification shall be filed at the time of the application but in no event later than two (2) weeks prior to the first day of the examination.
+Applicants with a special need or special needs must notify the Board of any reasonable accommodation(s) needed using Appendix B of this rule, titled "Application for Non-Standard Test Accommodations (NTA)."
+Absent good cause, such notification shall be filed at the time of the application but in no event later than four (4) weeks before the first day of the examination if requesting non-standard testing materials, and no later than two (2) weeks before the first day of the examination for all requests other than for non-standard testing materials.
 The applicant may be required, as needed, to provide appropriate documentation to the Board.
-For the purpose of this rule, "special need or special needs" means physical or mental impairment that substantially limits one or more of the major life activities of such individual.
+For this rule, "special need or special needs" means physical or mental impairment that substantially limits one or more of the major life activities of such individual.
+Applicants should refer to Appendix C, titled "Guam Bar Examination Test Accommodations Handbook," for further guidance.